 While you are a student at WMCC, we want to make sure you are safe.
 Everyone has a role to play when it comes to safety.
 College community members must take responsibility for their own personal safety and the security of their personal belongings by taking simple, common-sense precautions.
 Lock your vehicles, keep valuables out of sight, and always be aware of your surroundings.
 WMCC employs a part-time Safety and Security Supervisor.

-On-campus counseling services are available to prevent or manage emotional responses such as stress, anxiety, and depression.
-Contact Jeff Swayze, 603-342-3058, Berlin Campus: Office 127.
+In addition to BetterMynd, on-campus counseling services are available to prevent or manage emotional responses such as stress, anxiety, and depression.
+Services are available at the Berlin campus and Littleton Academic Center.
+For more information please contact:

 The fitness center is free to students and is located in the Student Wellness Center.
 A variety of cardio and strength training equipment is available.
 Please visit the Welcome Center before use to complete a waiver.
 Fitness Center hours are posted on the door.